mlenser/mark-05-05-2021/QUESTIONS.md

 ## 2. What would you have done differently if you knew this page was going to get thousands of views per second vs per week?

+I would spend some time running some performance testing on my code that parses the data from the websockets.
+It likely wouldn't be too impactful, but if it runs thousands of times a second then it could have a performance impact.

+Beyond that, the site is static so once it is built the only data transferring is from the file server (CDN hopefully) to the client.
+That is very minimal.
+We should put it on a quality CDN like Fastly, Netlify, AWS, or other options like Azure.

+With a CDN we can do edge-caching.
+If we don't have edge-caching then we can add some cache logic to our server heavily favor cache.

+Most of the data is client based via websockets and that hits the backend.
+So the backend should potentially add some limits when they start having load issues.
+Perhaps they could limit the update time once they detect memory is at 70% for example.

+If we have issues with bots we could add other services in front like cloudflare.

-## 3. What was the most useful feature that was added to the latest version of your chosen language?Please include a snippet of code that shows how you've used it.
+## 3. What was the most useful feature that was added to the latest version of your chosen language?
+Please include a snippet of code that shows how you've used it.

 ## 4. How would you track down a performance issue in production?
 Have you ever had to do this?